chriskelley-dw/Helpful-Tools-Plugins/README.md

 # Helpful-Tools-Plugins
-A repository of helpful design tools and plugins to be used alongside our main tools of Figma and Zeplin.
+A repository of helpful design tools and plugins I've found.
+Mostly focused on Figma, my primary design tool currently, but eventually hoping to be inclusive of Zeplin plugins, web apps, and more.
+Contributions welcome and encouraged.

 ## Tools
 _TBD_